sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-build-module.md

 ---
-title: 'Tutorial - Modify the live video analytics modules in the Azure IoT Central public safety application'
+title: 'Tutorial - Modify the IoT Edge live video analytics modules'
-description: This tutorial shows you how to modify and build the live video analytics gateway modules that the Azure IoT Central uses.
+description: This tutorial shows you how to modify and build the live video analytics gateway modules that the security and safety video analytics application template uses.
 services: iot-central
 ms.service: iot-central
 ms.subservice: iot-central-retail